GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 }
 {{< /tab >}}
 {{< tab header="Go" >}}
-// Initialize client that will be used to send requests.
-This client only needs
+// Initialize a client once and reuse it to send multiple requests.
+Clients
-// to be created once, and can be reused for multiple requests.
-After completing
-// all of your requests, call the "Close" method on the client to safely clean
+// are safe to use across goroutines.
+When the client is no longer needed,
-// up any remaining background resources. ctx := context.Background()
-c, err := foo.NewClient(ctx)
+// call the Close method to cleanup its resources. ctx := context.Background() c, err := foo.NewClient(ctx)
 if err != nil {